 Urban influences, primarily from the town of Dayton, also affect water quality in the lower Touchet River.
 The river channel is constrained within a system of flood control levees through the town that concentrate flows during peak flow events.
 This leads to increased turbidity as sediment is unable to drop out, and the lack of flood storage leads to increased flood velocities downstream.
+Much of the channel length upstream from Dayton has been straightened which results in increased velocities leading to erosion and altering the base and peak hydrograph.

 Runoff from impervious surfaces contributes fine sediments and nutrients to the river.
 The discharge from the wastewater plant in Dayton is a recognized point source for water pollution to the Touchet River, including thermally heated water, nutrients, fecal coliform bacteria, and other pollutants (Ecology 2011).
 The towns of Prescott and Waitsburg, located downstream of Dayton, are also sources of additional urban pollutants.